Israel has given no assurances it won’t target Iran’s nuclear facilities, top State Department official tells CNN | KRDO

 “We hope and expect to see some wisdom as well as strength, but as you guys know, no guarantees,” the official said when asked by CNN if Israel has assured the US that Iran’s nuclear sites are off the table.

-Asked whether Israel would use the one-year anniversary of the Hamas attack to retaliate against Iran, the official said, “It is really hard to tell.”
+The senior State Department official, asked by CNN whether Israel would use the one-year anniversary of the Hamas attack to retaliate against Iran, said, “It is really hard to tell.”

 “I think in some ways they would want to avoid the seventh, so in my estimation if there is anything it would likely be before or after,” the official said, pointing to the solemnity of that day and any Israeli retaliation potentially taking away from what that day was all about.